PROMISE TO YOU

 - Waitrose was the first British supermarket to sell organic food in 1983.
-More than 30 years later, we continue to lead the field with Waitrose Duchy Organic – the UK’s largest own-label organic food and drink brand.
+Nearly 40 years later, we continue to lead the field with Waitrose Duchy Organic – the UK’s largest own-label organic food and drink brand.

 We're exploring ways to reduce our carbon footprint by using crops available on farms as feed

 - We have a strict policy on the use of antibiotics.
 Healthy animals are never given antibiotics on a routine basis.
 They are administered only to treat animals that are sick or have preexisting conditions.

 - We were the first supermarket to publish our antibiotic usage data in detail and the only one in the UK to disclose antibiotic usage annually to ensure the high standards our customers expect are consistently met.